ahmedmagdiosman/clevr-xai/README.md

 ## II.
 Dataset Generation

 For the sake of completeness and to promote future research, we additionally provide the code to generate the CLEVR-XAI dataset.
-Note that if you are only interested in using the released version of our dataset you don't need to re-generate the dataset yourself and can directly download it [here](https://github.com/ahmedmagdiosman/clevr-xai/releases), thus you can skip the following generation steps.
+Note that if you are only interested in using the released version of our dataset you don't need to re-generate the dataset yourself and can directly download it [here](https://github.com/ahmedmagdiosman/clevr-xai/releases), thus you can skip the following dataset generation steps.

 Our code to generate CLEVR-XAI is built upon the original [CLEVR generator](https://github.com/facebookresearch/clevr-dataset-gen/).

 To limit the amount of prerequisites, all our generation steps run inside containers with [Singularity](https://sylabs.io/singularity/).
 So Singularity is the only requirement to run the code.
-Here is a Singularity [quick start guide](https://sylabs.io/guides/3.3/user-guide/quick_start.html).
+Here is a Singularity [quick start guide](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html).

 ### Step 1: Image Generation